Boško Balaban: International career

 Balaban won 35 international caps for Croatia between 2000 and 2007, scoring ten goals.
 His debut came in a friendly match against Slovakia on 16 August 2000, after being a regular member of the Croatian under-21 team for more than a year.
 His debut proved successful, as he scored Croatia's only goal in a 1-1 draw.

 Balaban excelled during Croatia's qualifying campaign for the 2002 FIFA World Cup, appearing in all eight matches and scored five goals, including a hat-trick against Latvia in a 4–1 victory on 24 March 2001.
 He was also in the Croatia squad at the final 2002 World Cup tournament, but spent all three group matches on the bench.
 He subsequently did not appear in any matches for Croatia between February 2003 and August 2004, missing the entire Euro 2004 qualifying campaign as well as the final tournament.
 He made his competitive comeback against Bulgaria on 9 October 2004 in the Croatia team's qualifying campaign for the 2006 FIFA World Cup and subsequently appeared in another four qualifying matches, scoring a brace against Iceland on 3 September 2005.
 He was also a squad member at the 2006 World Cup finals, but once again spent all three group matches on the bench.

 In early September 2006, Croatia manager Slaven Bilić dropped Balaban, along with teammates Ivica Olić and Dario Srna, from the squad for their opening Euro 2008 qualifier against Russia because of a late-night party in a Zagreb disco.
 However, Balaban was the only one of the three players to return to the squad for the very next qualifier against Andorra one month later, which Croatia won 7-0.
 Coming on as a substitute an hour into the match, and with Croatia 5–0 up, Balaban subsequently scored the fastest-ever goal by a single player for the Croatia national team, scoring just 20 seconds after coming onto the pitch.

+Personal life

+In November 2023, Balaban was jailed for one year after failing to pay child support to his ex-wife.